spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_FocusAreas/logical_vp.md

 Pre-req: LAM A and LCM A.

 ### LTM B: Actors of the operational context (e.g., external systems or users) are modeled with a syntactic interface (inputs and outputs).
 This capability demands the modeling of the operational (i.e., external) context, which encompasses external systems and users.
-The image below depicts the logical context of the WindoLifterSytem.
+The image below depicts the logical context of the WindowLifterSytem <!-- Review: "... int which the actors of the operational context are modeled by the grey diagram elements."? -->.
 ![changeHere](../images/ltmb-example.png){:class="img-responsive"}

 ### LTM C: For each actor in the operational context, the behavior is modeled.